SSCT-Lab/NLPLego/README.md

   - SSM stands for the Sentence Similarity Task
   - SA stands for the Sentiment Analysis Task
   - MRC stands for the Machine Reading Comprehension Task
-- Semantic understanding (meaning folder)
+- Word Meaning Comprehension (meaning folder)
   - SSM stands for the Sentence Similarity Task
   - SA stands for the Sentiment Analysis Task
   - MRC stands for the Machine Reading Comprehension Task
-- Logic inference (logic folder)
+- Logic Reasoning (logic folder)
   - MRC stands for the Machine Reading Comprehension Task
-- checklist assessment data (checklist folder)
+- Sentiment Recognition
+  - SA stands for the Sentiment Analysis Task